aws-samples/fsi-genai-bootcamp/06_sagemaker_fine_tuning/src/alignment-handbook/README.md

 The initial release of the handbook will focus on the following techniques:

+* **Continued pretraining:** adapt language models to a new language or domain, or simply improve it by continue pretraning (causal language modeling) on a new dataset.
 * **Supervised fine-tuning:** teach language models to follow instructions and tips on how to collect and curate your own training dataset.
 * **Reward modeling:** teach language models to distinguish model responses according to human or AI preferences.
 * **Rejection sampling:** a simple, but powerful technique to boost the performance of your SFT model.
 * **Direct preference optimisation (DPO):** a powerful and promising alternative to PPO.
+* **Odds Ratio Preference Optimisation (ORPO)**: a technique to fine-tune language models with human preferences, combining SFT and DPO in a single stage.

 ## Installation instructions